bwunder/anonym/docs/README.md

 Licensing and Scalability not withstanding, architectural form and function can be accurately reproduced with little brain smoke through the well known magic of SQL Server backup/restore, TSQL scripts and a one page diagram/plan.
-Here the Node.js event loop is used along with the "Official" SQL Server on Linux Docker Images Developer Edition and a couple of Docker Volumes to facilitate backups/restore and OpenSSL credential sharing for an autonomous self-signed TLS security profile: the credentials are not available outside the uncompromised host.
+Here the Node.js event loop is used along with the "Official" SQL Server for Linux Docker Images Developer Edition and a couple of Docker Volumes to facilitate backups/restore and OpenSSL credential sharing for an autonomous self-signed TLS security profile: the credentials are not available outside the uncompromised host.